LLNL/pyranda/README.md

   - mpi4py

-### Example Usage - Solve the 1D advection equation
+## Example Usage - Solve the 1D advection equation in less than 10 lines of code
 The one-dimensional advection equation is written as:

 ![Advection](http://mathurl.com/y7qnvzeg.png)